mjoshua97241/bank-fraud-detection-project/README.md

 1.  **Fraud Scorecard Model:** Utilizes machine learning to assign risk scores to transactions, enabling high-confidence auto-blocking and intelligent prioritization of alerts for human review.
 2.  **Interactive Network Analysis Dashboard:** Visualizes relationships between accounts and transactions, allowing analysts to quickly identify and investigate complex fraud clusters that are difficult to detect manually.

+## Prediction Horizon

+The primary objective of this project is to build a predictive model for early fraud detection.
+Consequently, we have defined the target variable's prediction window (e.g., 'time to event' or 'survival') to be greater than 7 days and less than 60 days.
+This specific timeframe is chosen to provide sufficient lead time for intervention while maintaining relevance for an 'early' detection system.

 ## Key Features & Innovations: Skills Demonstrated
 These features highlight the core data science and engineering skills applied in this project:
 *   **Dual-Model Fraud Detection:** Engineered a system that improved analyst efficiency by an estimated 4x by auto-blocking high-confidence fraud with 94% precision and prioritizing alerts.